Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 30 November 2025 01.37.49 UTC
+- WIB: Minggu, 30 November 2025 02.22.18 UTC
-- WITA: Minggu, 30 November 2025 02.37.49 UTC
+- WITA: Minggu, 30 November 2025 03.22.18 UTC
-- WIT: Minggu, 30 November 2025 03.37.49 UTC
+- WIT: Minggu, 30 November 2025 04.22.18 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: nature
+Kategori: success